-IV.
-Response measures 3.5 Communications should include that all workers and contractors exercise the following recommended practices for reducing the risk of transmission as identified by the health authorities: 3.5.1 Avoid touching face, specially eyes, nose and mouth; 3.5.2 Always Maintain a minimum physical distance of 2 meters (6 feet) from others; 3.5.3 Mandatory use of any type of mask for visitors and N95, KN95 or face masks and protective glasses (eye shielding if applicable) for workers.
-3.5.4 Coughing / sneezing etiquette: 3.5.4.1 Cough or sneeze into a disposable tissue or the bend of your elbow, not your hand; 3.5.4.2 Dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards; 3.5.5 Do not share personal items or supplies such as phones, pens, notebooks, COVID-PPE, etc.; 3.5.6 Clean and disinfect frequently touched objects and surfaces, including all reusable COVID-PPE; 3.5.7 Avoid common physical greetings, such as handshakes, hugs and skin contact.
-3.5.8 Wash hands entirely often (including nails and back of hand) with soap and water for at least 20 seconds, especially after using the washroom, when preparing food, and after blowing nose, coughing, or sneezing.
+3. Communication and awareness 1 Clear and easy to understand communication posters and/or flyers should be posted at entry points for the public, your customers, employees, and providers to outline the commitment and measures during the COVID-19 crisis, with relevant updates from appropriate local public health authorities.
+2 For your customers: Include posters that explain the preventive measures that will apply to enter the premises; such as limited schedules by age group, limit of customers in exhibition areas depending on room capacity, mandatory use of any type of masks, etc. Additional posters could be set up indicating the correct procedure for hand washing or sanitizing, using masks and gloves and how to dispose them properly, coughing/sneezing etiquette and physical distancing measures.
+Communication posters could be set up in entrances, bathrooms, hand-wash stations and in a high traffic areas.
+3 For your employees: Include posters that instruct the correct procedure for hand washing or sanitizing, using masks and gloves and how to dispose them properly, coughing/sneezing etiquette, and physical distancing measures.
+Communication posters/flyers could be set up at entrances and high traffic areas, bathrooms, conference rooms, resting areas, cafeteria and/or kitchen dedicated to employees.
+Also include emotional and mental health support during the epidemic.
+4 Communications should include that all customers and employees exercise the following recommended practices for reducing the risk of transmission as identified by the health authorities: Avoid touching face, specially eyes, nose and mouth; Always Maintain a minimum physical distance of 2 meters (6 feet) from others; Mandatory use of any type of mask for customers and/or visitors, and N95, KN95 or face masks for employees.
+Coughing / sneezing etiquette: Cough or sneeze into a disposable tissue or the bend of your elbow, not your hand; Dispose of any tissues you have used as soon as possible in a lined waste basket and wash your hands afterwards; Do not share personal items or supplies such as phones, pens, notebooks, COVID-PPE, etc.; Clean and disinfect frequently touched objects and surfaces, including all reusable COVID-PPE; Avoid common physical greetings, such as handshakes, hugs and kissing; Wash hands entirely often (including nails and back of hand) with soap and water for at least 20 seconds, specially after using the washroom, when preparing food, and after blowing nose, coughing, or sneezing.
 If hands are not visibly dirty, and soap and water are unavailable, alcohol-based hand sanitizer can be used.